LovesTha/LovesTha.github.io/_posts/2006-08-21-scraping-the-barrel.markdown

 slug: scraping-the-barrel
 title: Scraping the Barrel
 wordpress_id: 122
-categories:
-- Constructed
+tags:
-- Deck Building
+- constructed
-- Magic The Gathering
+- magic
 ---

 One of the guys who comes along to my Two Headed Giant tournaments (need I remind you that the next one will have a DCI foil Vampiric Tutor up to be won) asked me for my thoughts on how to create a reanimation deck.
 So naturally I'm posting my answer on my blog :) Talk about killing two birds with one stone.<!-- more -->